Does Local Urban Governance Status Matter? Evidence from India: Appendix

 To assess the validity of our regression discontinuity design, we examine whether settlements just below and just above the Census Town thresholds are comparable on observable characteristics measured in 2001.
 Table \ref{tab:balance_check} presents balance tests for key demographic and economic variables across both the full sample (Panel A) and the close-to-threshold sample (Panel B).
 The variables include log population, log density, share of non-agricultural male workers, literacy rate, main worker rate, and shares of Scheduled Caste and Scheduled Tribe populations.

-As expected in the full sample (Panel A), settlements meeting CT criteria differ substantially from those that do not—they are considerably larger, denser, more economically non-agricultural, and have higher literacy rates.
+As expected in the full sample (Panel A), settlements meeting CT criteria differ substantially from those that do not as they are considerably larger, denser, more economically non-agricultural, and have higher literacy rates.
 However, when we restrict attention to the close-to-threshold sample (Panel B), these differences narrow substantially.
-While some gaps remain—particularly in population and density, which are among the threshold criteria themselves—the key observation is that settlements just above and below the thresholds are much more similar than the full sample comparison would suggest.
-This pattern is consistent with local randomization around the threshold and supports the identifying assumption that, conditional on being close to the CT cutoffs, assignment to CT status is quasi-random with respect to unobserved determinants of public goods provision.
+While some gaps remain, particularly in population and density, which are among the threshold criteria themselves, the key observation is that settlements just above and below the thresholds are much more similar than the full sample comparison would suggest.
+Neverthless, we control for these remaining differences in our regression models by adding these variables along with appropriate interaction terms and fixed effects.